 10.1 Safekeeping agreement.
-If it is contemplated that your client may prefer a Safekeeping Agreement in lieu of some portion of the required bond you will need to bring an Order Authorizing Safekeeping Agreement to the prove-up hearing.
-The Order and Safekeeping Agreement are promulgated by the Court and are available on the Court's website.
-The Court will establish a full bond amount at the prove-up hearing and if the signed Safekeeping Agreement is ultimately approved the bond will be reduced at that time to reflect the assets kept in safekeeping.
-Please note that Safekeeping Agreements may only be put in place with "financial institutions" as defined by Texas Finance Code §201.101.
+If it is contemplated that your client may prefer a safekeeping agreement in lieu of some portion of the required bond you will need to bring an order authorizing safekeeping agreement to the prove-up hearing.
+The Court will establish a full bond amount at the prove-up hearing and if the signed safekeeping agreement is ultimately approved the bond will be reduced at that time to reflect the assets kept in safekeeping.
+Please note that safekeeping agreements may only be put in place with "financial institutions" as defined by Texas Finance Code §201.101.